 THHN vs Romex Wire

-THHN and Romex® are two of the most commonly used types of electrical wire.
+THHN and Romex® are two of the most commonly used electrical wire types.
 However, there are notable differences between the two.
 To understand which wire is best for your project, you must know the capabilities of each wire type.
-This guide explains the differences between THHN wire and Romex®.
+This article delves into the key THHN vs Romex differences, helping you understand which wiring solution might be best for your specific needs.

 What Is Romex® Wire?